reyamag/JustStudy/README.md

 # JustStudy
-Android mobile application that was developed in Java.
+Android mobile application that was developed in Android Studios using Java.

 Our application’s sole purpose is to help give the user a tool to assist them in studying for subjects they need to study for.
 The software application we are going to develop is a learning tool that uses